Open to Pitzer students only. Program options subject to change.

 See a Study Abroad Adviser.
 There are DISP possibilities in media, ecotourism, gender and sex trade.

-Pitzer students are expected to take four courses for a total of 15 to 16 units at UADY to receive the equivalent of four Pitzer course credits.
+Pitzer students are expected to take a total of 15 to 16 units at UADY to receive the equivalent of four Pitzer course credits.
 In addition, students will earn 0.5 Pitzer course credits for the writing course via Sakai.
 (See above under Required Courses.)

 Housing and Board Options